dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 **Parameters**

-`[in] content`: A JSON string that contains capture vision settings.
+`[in] content`: A JSON string that contains Capture Vision settings.

 **Exception**